Saint Flavitus

 Saint Flavitus (or Flaive) was a priest and hermit of the early Middle Ages.

 He was born in the mid-6th century in Lombardy.
 In 568, he was brought to the Champagne region of France as a prisoner of war, where his master made him intendant of his castle.
+After being slandered and falsely accused by his master's wife, he was able to cure them from an illness, so he was released out of gratitude.

-Upon being set free from him slavery, he was ordained priest by Saint Lupus at Sens, and retired to the solitude of Marcilly-le-Hayer, in the diocese of Troyes.
-He died on 18 December 630 and his relics are kept at the church of Sainte-Colombe in Sens.
+Upon being set free from slavery, he was ordained priest by Saint Lupus at Sens, and retired to the solitude of Marcilly-le-Hayer, in the diocese of Troyes.
+He died on 18 December 630.

+Veneration

+A chapel was built on the site of Flavitus' hermitage near Marcilly-le-Hayer in 1897.

+His relics were kept at the church of Sainte-Colombe in Sens, but destroyed in the 18th century.
+His cloak is preserved as a contact relic in a shrine in the cathedral in Sens.
 His feast is kept on 16 December.